qingmengfengyun/HomeData/README.md

 ## 二、Configuration and optimization

 ### 1.oh-my-zsh
-- In the HomeData project, oh-my-zsh is a sub project that can be directly installed through a soft connection
+- In the "HomeData" project, oh-my-zsh is a sub project that can be directly installed through a soft connection
 ```sh
 # Pull the HomeData project from GitHub
 mkdir -p ~/Documents/github